yujhe/sync-gphotos/README.md

 ### Step 2: Sync photos/albums from Google Photos

 You can modify `sync_args` in `scripts/sync.sh` to customize the syncing job.

-After photos/albums are downloaded, we will use [ExifTool](https://exiftool.org/) to add the album name to photo's tag.
-You can use the tag to create a album on Synology Photos.

-**Note:**: Synology Photos not support symbolic which means the albums can not link the photo.

 If you want to keep syncing with Google Photos, please add `scripts/sync.sh` to scheduler.

 ```sh